stephenh/stephenh.github.com/pages/first-principles.markdown

 On the team organization side, I think it makes a lot of sense to follow an approach like Spotify's squads (see the image [here](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/), where you setup multiple, sibling teams working on feature teams, and leveraging shared infrastructure that are separate teams and repositories.

+:speech_balloon: Hmm, I feel like there is a lot of assumed context here when you talk about teams and repositories.
+For example, Google [famously has a single repository for all of its code](http://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext), but they are able to run agile teams within that, and I don't think that it's because the overall quality of the codebase is significantly different than at other companies.
+I think that the most interesting part of this section is your advice to model the system as independent modules; the underlying principle here is that developers need to be empowered to optimize locally.
+Diffuse ownership and large teams, along with deadlines, is another way that developers end up being disempowered.

 Avoid rewrites, support incremental change
 ------------------------------------------

 Flush out.

+:speech_balloon: 100% yes, even if you have no particular reasons articulated yet. :) Incidentally, I'm not sure if "flush out" is a typo for "flesh out" or not, but I enjoy the phrasing as a directive to make a brain dump.

 Comments should explain why, not what
 -------------------------------------